 THAT’S THE SPOT!

 The scene was breathtaking.
-Ryusei and Marcus shared their knowledge with us about the building the perfect jump and before we knew it—I was quite intoxicated having the time of my life building large ice bricks.
+Ryusei and Marcus shared their knowledge with us about the building the perfect jump and before we knew it…I was quite intoxicated and having the time of my life building large ice bricks.

-Although teamwork always included Jye ‘speculating’ about the jump… not sure how much he actually built??
+Although teamwork always involved Jye seemingly just ‘speculating’ about the jump… not sure how much he actually built??

 Now for the funny part.
 Jye and Ryesi were ready to hit our magnificent and all mighty hand built and shaped jump.
 Even better, Marcus and Matt were ready to shoot it all.
 With Marcus on the RED camera and Matt on stills… who was going to fly the drone?
 Well look no further good old Faz of course!

 Matt kindly set the drone up for me and got me prepped for the shot, he trusted me with his expensive toys it was a very attractive trait to have.. but oh god, help me.